sxfinance/sxia.github.io/README.md

-# Benjamin Lockwood's website
+# Personal website

-This is the repo for Benjamin Lockwood's personal website, hosted at [benlockwood.com](https://benlockwood.com).
+This is forked from Benjamin Lockwood's personal website repository, hosted at [benlockwood.com](https://benlockwood.com).